Le Tassili n’Ajjer

 • the Kel Ihrir: first inhabitants of the small oasis of Ihrir

-• the Kel Ammeradjen: their name means ‘those of the confluences’ because of the position of their settlement.
+• the Kel Ammeradjen: their name means ‘those of the confluences’ because of the position of their settlement

 Tourism development in Tassili n’Ajjer

 Tourism has been an essential activity in the Tassili n’Ajjer for several decades.
 Djanet, in the heart of the Algerian Sahara, is the region’s main tourist centre.
 As early as the 1960s, the first tourist agencies were set up, enabling visitors to discover the beauty of the Tassili n’Ajjer through a variety of tours.

 These tours include hikes, camel treks and visits to rock art sites.

-The National Park Office manages tourism activities in order to preserve this fragile environment.
+The National Park Office manages tourism activities in order to preserve this fragile environment and promote ethical and sustainable tourism.
 The tours on offer allow visitors to discover the breathtaking landscapes and rock engravings without harming nature.
-Visitors are invited to immerse themselves in the history of the Tuareg people while exploring the wild beauty of the Algerian Sahara.

-engravings and the rich culture of the Tuareg tribes make it an unmissable destination for lovers of nature, history and adventure.
+Visitors are invited to immerse themselves in the history of the Tuareg people while exploring the wild beauty of the park and, more broadly, the Algerian Sahara.
+The unique landscapes of the Tassili n’Ajjer, its thousand-year-old rock engravings and the rich culture of the Tuareg tribes make it an unmissable travel destination for lovers of nature, history and adventure.